davidakennedy/davidakennedy.com/_src/blog/2015-07-13-thinking-about-web-accessibility-differently/index.md

 This creates a negative mindset from the very beginning and blocks progress in a very real way.
 This has to stop.
 Accessibility isn't just a legal mandate or list of requirements.
 It's really about people.
 You.

-You already have what it takes to make the Web accessible.
+You already have what it takes to make the web accessible.
 Yes, really.
-No matter how much you know about web accessibility, you can make the Web a better place for everyone.
+No matter how much you know about web accessibility, you can make the web a better place for everyone.
 In today’s world of evolving web standards, emerging best practices and a growing number of connected digital devices, the most important part of the puzzle is you.
 You, the web user.
 You, the project manager.
 You, the user experience designer.
 You, the web designer.
 You, the web developer.

 ## What Accessibility Really Means